KirbyPaint/EC-W3-independent-project/README.md

 Expect(reverse(inputArray[5]).toEqual(5, 4, Won't you be my neighbor?, Boop, Beep, 0);
 Status: Passing

+Describe: reverse(input, name)\
+Test: "Function will reverse the expected output sentence and append name to the end of "Won't you be my neighbor?""\
+Code: const outputArray = reverse(inputArray);\
+Expect(reverse(inputArray[5], Ash).toEqual(5, 4, Won't you be my neighbor, Ash?, Boop, Beep, 0);
+Status: Untested

 ## Known Bugs

 ## Support and contact details